8:00 AM

 10 Attendees

-Alamo Lamar 3
+Location Alamo Lamar 3

 About In 1978, Director, Martin Scorsese turned his cameras on his friend, Steven Prince.
 Best known for his role as the gun salesman in Taxi Driver, Steven was a true-life raconteur, an actor, an ex-drug addict, and road manager for Neil Diamond, Steven's life was to Scorsese more fascinating than what any screenwriter could dream up.
 The documentary that emerged, "American Boy"was to become one of Scorsese most compelling, but often overlooked projects.